CCPBioSim/xswaps-workshop/README.md

 ## Aimed at:
-Anyone interested in learning how to run WaterSwap, LigandSwap or ProteinSwap calculations for predicting and visualisaing how changes in a ligand or mutations of a protein affect protein-ligand binding.
+Anyone interested in learning how to run WaterSwap, LigandSwap or ProteinSwap calculations for predicting and visualising how changes in a ligand or mutations of a protein affect protein-ligand binding.

 ## Requirements: